AnthonyAndroulakis/SungMelodyAssessment/README.md

 (b) if sung melody # of notes __>__ standard melody # of notes:
 ![MFE Case 3](https://github.com/AnthonyAndroulakis/SungMelodyAssessment/blob/master/examples/MFEcase3.png)

+in all cases, # of notes added/deleted in sung melody = # of notes in sung melody - # of notes in standard melody

 ### \* Further code explanations can be found in the comment lines in [SMM.py](https://github.com/AnthonyAndroulakis/SungMelodyAssessment/blob/master/SMM.py) and [MFE.py](https://github.com/AnthonyAndroulakis/SungMelodyAssessment/blob/master/MFE.py)
 ---------------------------------